microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 The only difficulty with this approach is that `SharedArrayBuffer` and `Atomics` require that the site is [cross-origin isolated](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements) which, due to the fact that CORS is very viral, can be an endeavour by itself.
 This is why it is currently only enabled by default on https://insiders.vscode.dev/ and must be enabled using the query parameter `?vscode-coi=` on https://vscode.dev/

-Below a diagram showing the interaction between the extension host and WASM worker in more detail for the little C program from above that we compiled to WebAssembly.
+Below a diagram showing the interaction between the WASM worker and the extension host worker in more detail for the little C program from above that we compiled to WebAssembly.
 The code in the orange box is WebAssembly code and all the code in green boxes runs in JavaScript.
 The yellow box represents the `SharedArrayBuffer`

 ![Interaction between the WASM worker and the extension host](./diagram.png)

 ## A Web Shell

 Now that we were able to compile C/C++ and Rust code to WebAssembly and execute it in VS Code we started to think about whether it would be possible to run a shell in VS Code for the Web as well.
-At the beginning we looked into compiling one of the *nix shells to WebAssembly however they rely on OS features not available in WASI.
-So we took a slightly different approach: we looked into compiling the *nix core utils like ls, cat, date, ... to WebAssembly.
+So we looked into compiling one of the *nix shells to WebAssembly.
+However shells rely on OS features (spawning processes, ...) not available in WASI right now.
+So we took a slightly different approach: we looked into compiling the *nix core utils like ls, cat, date, ... to WebAssembly and implemented a basic shell in TypeScript.
 Since Rust has very good support for WASM and WASI we gave the [uutils/coreutils](https://github.com/uutils/coreutils), a cross-platform re-implementation of the GNU coreutils in Rust, a try.
 And voila we had a first minimal web shell.

 ![A web shell](./webshell.gif)

+## Outlook

+They are both experimental and in preview mode and shouldn't be used right now to implement production ready extensions using WebAssemblies.
+We made them publicly available to get early feedback on the technology.
+If you have any please open issues in the corresponding [GitHub repository](https://github.com/microsoft/vscode-wasm/issues) What are out next steps:

+- preview2
+- support to run language servers compiled to WebAssembly